th-we/deskflow-wiki/Developer-troubleshooting.md

 ### Windows error: `The CXX compiler identification is unknown`

-If the dependencies script was successful and Visual Studio was installed, try restarting your IDE to use new environment variables.
+If the configure command was run previously before Visual Studio was properly installed, the cached CMake configuration may be incorrect.
+Delete the `build` directory and re-run the configure step to create a fresh configuration.